 I don’t know when it was decided that compassion and empathy become the new gold standard for good medical practice.
 I am even more confused as to who was responsible for that decision and in response to what problem?
 Clearly, it was someone of significant authority and influence as compassion and empathy are now both taught and tested in British medical schools and you fail to qualify as a doctor if you cannot produce it in an exam.

 I am clearly alone in my confusion as to what ‘it’ is and what is the expected in improvement of teaching compassion and empathy for our patients.

 My understanding is that both compassion and empathy are emotions or feeling elicited from an individual in response to a set of circumstances.
-The definition of empath is the ability to feel someone’s pain an emotional response to suffering literally ‘to suffer together’ it’s a 20th century invention/translation of the ancient Greek, the original meaning being an angry response to pain.
-Do we expect our doctors to feel all their patients pain or only those they like or feel are sick enough.
+The definition of empathy is the ability to feel someone’s pain an emotional response to suffering literally ‘to suffer together’ it’s a 20th-century invention/translation of the ancient Greek, the original meaning being an angry response to pain.
+Do we expect our doctors to feel all their patients pain or only those they like or feel are sick enough?
 Compassion more worryingly another emotion ‘an overwhelming urge to relieve distress.’